samaradel/www_threefold/www.threefoldtoken.com/content/information/the-need-for-a-new-digital-currency.md

 +++

 #Don't remove name!
-title = "information"
-header = "The need for a new, green utility digital currency" image = "../img/the_need_for_new.jpg" author = "Baker Yanicelli" subtitle = "The world needs a new stable & green utility digital currency, which is usable globally."
+title = "The need for a new, green utility digital currency" image = "../img/the_need_for_new.jpg" author = "Baker Yanicelli" subtitle = "The world needs a new stable & green utility digital currency, which is usable globally."